-Newton Harrison and Helen Mayer Harrison, internationally renowned eco-artists and UC Santa Cruz emeritus faculty, are creating a site-specific environmental art installation in the three geodesic domes and the surrounding garden at the Arboretum.
-Called Future Garden for the Central Coast of California, the installation transforms the newly refurbished domes at the Arboretum from relics of the past, steeped in 1970s era charm, into carriers of the future in response to the crisis of climate change.
+Internationally renowned eco-artists and UC Santa Cruz emeritus faculty, the Harrisons created a site-specific environmental art installation in the three geodesic domes and the surrounding garden at the Arboretum.
+Called Future Garden for the Central Coast of California, the installation, which Newton Harrison continues to evolve, transforms the newly refurbished domes at the Arboretum from relics of the past, steeped in 1970s era charm, into carriers of the future in response to the crisis of climate change.

 The geodesic domes of the Arboretum provide the perfect setting for imagining a future in the face of climate change.
 With their new gleaming white coverings, the domes seem to have arrived here from outer space—or at least from a science fiction novel—to bring warnings about the perils of inaction as the world warms.
 Not just bearers of bad tiding, the fantastical domes are models for how, as Newton Harrison says, “people can take responsibility for a deeply stressed planet.”

-Future Garden for the Central Coast of California at the UC Santa Cruz Arboretum will open May 18, 2018.
-Future Garden is sponsored by the Nion McEvoy Family Trust of the San Francisco Community Foundation, the Metabolic Studio, Katherine Rose, Rowland and Pat Rebele, and annual donors to the Institute of the Arts and Sciences.
+Future Garden is sponsored by the Nion McEvoy Family Trust of the San Francisco Community Foundation, the Metabolic Studio, 30 Petals Fund, Rowland and Pat Rebele, and annual donors to the Institute of the Arts and Sciences.